reiterl/formbar/docs/source/config.rst

 and can be anything additional which is needed for the validation.

-The function should return True in case the validation succeeds or either return False or raise an exception in case of validation errors.
+The function should return True in case the validation succeeds or either return False or raise an :class:`.ValidationException` in case of validation errors.
 If the method raises an exception the message of the exception will be used as error message.
 The validator can be added in two differen ways.